mp-czhang/mp-czhang.github.io/_pages/about.md

 ## Me in Personal Life 🎶

 I am married to my talented and lovely wife [Hangcheng Zhao](https://hangcheng-zhao.github.io/), who is also looking for a faculty position this semester.
 I am passionate about musical instruments.
 I have played the accordion since childhood, achieving national second place in my age group.
 In 2013, I joined the Tsinghua High-level Arts Troupe and participated in numerous concerts.
 Recently, I have also taken up the piano 🎹, developing a wide-ranging repertoire.
-Besides music, I enjoy working out💪 and playing basketball🏀.
+Besides music, I enjoy working out💪 and playing basketball🏀 with my friends.

 <div class="section-title">Education 📚</div>